google/oss-fuzz/docs/new_project_guide.md

 [List of available options](http://llvm.org/docs/LibFuzzer.html#options)

-At least `max_len` is highly recommended.
+At least, `max_len` is highly recommended which specifies what the maximum length of allowed input to your function.

-For out of tree fuzzers you will likely add options file using docker's `COPY` directive and will copy it into output in build script.
+For out of tree fuzzers, you will likely add options file using docker's `COPY` directive and will copy it into output in build script.
 ([Woff2 example](https://github.com/google/oss-fuzz/blob/master/projects/woff2/convert_woff2ttf_fuzzer.options).)

 ### Seed Corpus

-oss-fuzz uses evolutionary fuzzing algorithms.
+OSS-Fuzz uses evolutionary fuzzing algorithms.
 Supplying seed corpus consisting of sample inputs is one of the best ways to improve fuzzer coverage.

 To provide a corpus for `my_fuzzer`, put `my_fuzzer_seed_corpus.zip` file next